top of page

 June 2019

-Last year, I was contacted by Dr. William Moner, the faculty member in charge of overseeing the project to include Elon University in the Design for America program, which is a national organization dedicated to problem-solving important issues.
+In 2019, I was contacted by Dr. William Moner, the faculty member in charge of overseeing the project to include Elon University in the Design for America program, which is a national organization dedicated to problem-solving important issues.

 Dr. Moner requested my assistance in editing together the launch video for Elon to showcase to the executives of DFA that Elon was worthy to become a part of the DFA program.
 The video clips and narration I was given to compile this project were based on Dr. Moner's student team's proposal to create a map for disabled prospective students taking tours on campus.